OBF/bosc_materials/BOSC_review_process.md

 ### Scoring

-The organizers use the scores from the reviewers to help decide (1) whether an abstract should be accepted or rejected, and (2) if accepted, whether it merits a "long" (typically 15 minutes) talk, a short (lightning) talk, or only a poster.
+The organizers use the scores from the reviewers to help decide (1) whether an abstract should be accepted or rejected; and (2) if accepted, whether it merits a "long" (typically 15 minutes) talk, a short (lightning) talk, or only a poster.

 Note that there are two scores that heavily influence whether an abstract is offered a long or short talk:

 1. Quality score (ranging from “reject” through “strong accept”)
-2. A score that indicates how suitable the abstract would be for a long talk (ranging from “only enough content for a lightning talk or poster” to “definitely merits a long talk”).
+2. Suitability for a long talk (ranging from “only enough content for a lightning talk or poster” to “definitely merits a long talk”).

-Some abstracts may be of high quality, but may cover only a small topic (for example, a tool to convert between two file formats) and thus may not earn a high “suitability for long talk” score.

 ### Signing reviews